schneikai/hive/README.md

 Add or change translations by adding or overwriting these files in your app.

+## Add Hive to a engine

+TODO
+* InstallGenerator#copy_migrations needs to be fixed
+  it must use "rake railties:install:migrations" when run inside engine
+* by default a engine does not have jQuery add s.add_development_dependency "jquery-rails" to gemspec fix application.js to require jquery, jquery_uji, hive

 ## TODO
 * make the sign_in_status nicer. use something from bootstrap? maybe just use the navbar? maybe in a helper method that allows a block for the